steveaf7/ArtistTrack/README.md

 ```

-#### Skills Acquired
+### Skills
 * Working with Agile/Scrum methodology, including breaking down a project into easily digestable parts, and working on the parts.
 * Explaining code with daily standups and daily reports,
-* Communicating with instructors to ask for help, guidance, and to manage time.
+* Communicating with developers and project managers to ask for help, guidance, and to manage time.
-* Using GitHub to manage edits, checkout branches, make pull requests, and rolling back when necessary.
+* Using Git to manage edits, checkout branches, make pull requests, and rolling back when necessary.
-* importing modules, to utilize in different templates.
-* transfering data from page to page using a primary key in the url.
+* Using view functions to get data from the databse, and send it to a view for display.
-* utilizing django messages to display a confirm message.
+* Utilizing django messages to display a confirm message.
 Put this in the view function.
 ```
     messages.add_message(request, messages.SUCCESS,  'Song "{}" Saved To Library'.format(song_name))